BLOG

 Final Thoughts

 Almost every software attack starts with reverse-engineering the code to figure out how it works and locate vulnerabilities to exploit.
 Attackers can tamper with the code, evade security constraints, change app behavior, and steal secret keys and sensitive data once they understand the internal dynamics of the target application.
-Utilizing the above-mentioned anti-debugging techniques on the other hand will certainly go a long way.
+Utilizing the above-mentioned anti-debugging techniques will help in preventing this exploitation of vulnerabilities and will be a way to keep your app secure.

 Ajay Pandita